 Entitlement to Finnish Social Security Coverage

-Coverage by the Finnish social security system requires that you are either moving permanently to Finland or working in Finland.
+Coverage by the Finnish social security system requires that you are either moving permanently to Finland or working in Finland for at least four month.
 The scope of social security coverage of employees is also determined by the citizenship of the employees and the intended length of their employment.

 Researchers working on a grant